 Reformed Theological Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools to award the following degrees: Master of Divinity, Master of Arts, Master of Arts (Biblical Studies), Master of Arts (Religion), Master of Arts (Theological Studies), Master of Arts in Counseling, Master of Arts in Marriage and Family Therapy and Counseling, and Doctor of Ministry.
-The following degrees are currently in teach-out: Master of Arts in Christian Education, Master of Arts in Missions, Master of Arts (Christian Thought), Master of Theology, Doctor of Philosophy [Intercultural Studies].
+The following degrees are currently in teach-out: Master of Arts (Christian Thought), Master of Theology, Doctor of Philosophy [Intercultural Studies].